Pierre-Sassoulas/centralized-pre-commit-conf/README.md

 master branch is broken.

 So if you disagree and want decentralized repository with centralized lint configuration, you need a tool on top of pre-commit to shoot yourself in the foot anyway.
+Or more realistically to update your configuration files from a central repository from time to time.

 More seriously, the alternative is to use [all-repos](https://github.com/asottile/all-repos) to mass update a